theartfuldodger1/335-Project-2-AVL-Trees/README.md

 or as many as three. the users input is processed and the species that match or have individual consecutive words that match are counted and that information is displayed for the user.
 Data comes from NYC Open Data and can be visualized @ www.cloudred.com/labprojects/nyctrees

+compile with C++11, file 'test' must be in same folder as exe